GitKraken Desktop Documentation

 • WinMerge

-• Take incoming (branch) will apply the changes of the incoming branch.
+• Take incoming (branch) – Use changes from the incoming branch

 Rebasing